neu-se/CS4530-Spring-2022/Assignments/HW3/hw3.md

 ### Change Log
 * 2/18/22: Initial Release
 * 2/18/22: Correct reference to `CoveyTownController.test.ts` - it is in `lib`, not `client`
+* 2/27/22: Clarify that `createConversationForTesting` can not be used to create a conversation area with a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) topic

 Welcome back!
 We were very pleased to see your thorough implementation of the new conversation areas API.
 We are certain that this new design and implementation will be a solid foundation for Covey.Town in the years to come.
 Before we move on to implement the frontend portion of this feature, however, there is one last matter to discuss: testing.